nbeirne/coredns-mdns/README.md

 present for any SRV records to be returned.
 If only one record is found, any requests for that type of SRV record would receive no results.

-If `filter text` is specified in the configuration, the plugin will ignore any mDNS records that do not include the specified text in the service name.
+If `filter` is specified in the configuration, the plugin will ignore any mDNS records that do not include the specified text in the service name.
 This allows the plugin to be used in environments where there may be mDNS services advertised that are not intended for use with it.
 When `filter text` is not